shreekar2005/Building_own_OS/baby_OOSS/README.md

 # OOSS
 This is baby of OOSS (baby_OOSS) from scratch ☺️

 Here we wrote kernel and bootloader in assembly.

-We are loading bootloader from floppy image (which is actually virtual image of floppy disk) baby_OOSS have simple job :
+We are loading bootloader from floppy image (which is actually virtual image of floppy disk)

-1: loads bootloader and say hello from baby_OOSS
+baby_OOSS have simple job :
-2: load kernel from bootloader and say hello from kernel
+1. loads bootloader and say hello from baby_OOSS

-This will be long journey.
+2. load kernel from bootloader and say hello from kernel

-in OOSS we will work in C++
+For actual OOSS we will work in C++

 ### we are using Ubuntu to develop OOSS
 ## Requirements